-As well as drawing on our core membership, the convenors will actively cooperate with neighbouring BISA Working Groups when devising conference panels, workshops and conferences.
+As well as drawing on our core membership, the convenors will actively cooperate with neighbouring BISA working groups when devising conference panels, workshops and conferences.
 To become a member of our working group, you first need to become a member of BISA.
-Please visit the BISA website for more information.
+Please visit the 'become a member' page for more information.
 All working group members will receive our newsletters and invitations to our events at the BISA annual conference and beyond.

 - Conference on Translation in/of World Politics: Language, Practices, Power: 17-18 January, 2020.
 A two-day conference to discuss translation as an intellectual and political practice in the ‘inter’ of international relations.

 - Workshop on Narrating IR: Exploring narrative as concept and method: 26-27 August, 2018.
 This workshop seeks to take stock of extant uses of narrative in the IR discipline and to advance novel ways of engaging with narrative as both concept and method.